alliecarlile/belly-button-challenge/README.md

 Display each key-value pair from the metadata JSON object somewhere on the page.

-hw

-Update all the plots when a new sample is selected.
-Additionally, you are welcome to create any layout that you would like for your dashboard.
-An example dashboard is shown as follows: hw

-Deploy your app to a free static page hosting service, such as GitHub Pages.
-Submit the links to your deployment and your GitHub repo.
-Ensure that your repository has regular commits and a thorough README.md file
 Advanced Challenge Assignment (Optional)
 The following task is advanced and therefore optional.